Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Discussion of results

 Now, we modify $(X,J)$ using this local model.
-Deform $J$ on a small open set $U' \subset U$ so that the resulting structure is integrable on $U'$.
+Deform $J$ on a nonempty open subset $U' \subset U$ so that the resulting structure is integrable on $U'$.
 Replace $J$ with the $J'$ constructed above inside a complex coordinate chart.
 As $J'$ is standard outside of the unit ball, this yields an almost complex structure~$J'$ on $X$.
 The manifold $X$ contains a null-homologous nonconstant $J'$-holomorphic curve, so $J'$ is not tamed by any symplectic structure. \end{proof}

+As noted above, there are almost complex 4-manifolds which satisfy the conclusion, but not the assumptions of Theorem~\ref{Curves2Symp_thm}.
+However, Proposition~\ref{lefschetz_prp} below shows that every almost complex 4-manifold satisfying the conclusion of Theorem \ref{Curves2Symp_thm} can be transformed into one which satisfies the assumptions of Theorem \ref{Curves2Symp_thm}.
+In particular, it shows that Theorem \ref{Curves2Symp_thm} is sharp up to blowups and deformations.

+\begin{prp} Let $(X,J)$ be a closed tamed almost complex 4-manifold.
+There are a taming symplectic form $\omega$ on $X$, a symplectic manifold $(X',\omega')$ obtained by symplectically blowing up $(X,\omega)$ at a finite number of points, and an almost complex structure $J'$ on $X'$ tamed by $\omega'$ such that every pair of points of $X'$ can be joined by a closed connected $J'$-holomorphic curve~$C$ and $X'$ contains a free $J'$-holomorphic curve. \end{prp}

+\begin{proof} Taming $J$ is an open and positive scaling invariant condition on symplectic forms.
+Therefore, if $(X,J)$ is tamed, it admits a taming symplectic form $\omega$ such that $[\omega] \in H^2(X,\R)$ is the reduction of an integer cohomology class.
+Therefore, by \cite[Theorem 2]{DonLefschetz}, $(X,\omega)$ admits a Lefschetz pencil such that the fibers are Poincaré dual to a multiple of $[\omega]$.
+Since $\omega$ has positive self-intersection, the base locus is nonempty.
+It follows from the definition of Lefschetz pencil that the base locus is finite and the fibers intersect transversely.
+Symplectically blowing up along the base locus of the pencil yields a symplectic manifold $(X',\omega')$ which admits a Lefschetz fibration; see \cite[Chapter~3]{Wendl} for a full exposition of this construction.\\

+An exceptional divisor of this blowup is an embedded symplectic sphere with self-intersection $-1$.
+There is an almost complex structure on $X'$ tamed by $\omega'$ in which the exceptional divisor is a pseudoholomorphic curve.
+As it is a rational curve with self-intersection $-1$, it is regular by \cite[Theorem~1]{HLS}.
+Therefore, by Gromov's Compactness Theorem \cite[Theorem~1.5.B]{Gr}, every almost complex structure on $X'$ which is tamed by $\omega'$ has a pseudoholomorphic curve in the class of the exceptional divisor.
+There is an almost complex structure $J'$ tamed by $\omega'$ on $X'$ such that the fibers of the Lefschetz fibration are pseudoholomorphic curves; see the remark following Lemma 2.12 in \cite{DonSmith}.
+The smooth fibers are free.
+Furthermore, there is an exceptional divisor intersecting each fiber, so every pair of points of $X'$ can be joined by a closed connected $J'$-holomorphic curve. \end{proof}